-He was appointed to the Attorney General’s C Panel of Junior Counsel to the Crown in 2016, a panel of barristers selected to advise and represent the government.
+He has been a member of the Attorney General’s Civil Panel since 2016, a panel of barristers selected to advise and represent the government.
 In September 2020, he was appointed to the B Panel.

 Combining an eye for detail with hard work, Tom has experience of working as part of a team on high profile and sensitive cases.
 His recent work includes obtaining and upholding the first Unexplained Wealth Order.

 Tom appears in a wide range of courts and tribunals, including the High Court and the Court of Appeal.

 Before joining Chambers, Tom graduated from University College London with a First Class degree in Law.
 He holds a Masters in Law from the University of Cambridge.
 He was awarded the Prince of Wales Scholarship and David Karmel Scholarship by Gray's Inn.
 Tom has also worked at the European Court of Human Rights in Strasbourg and the International Criminal Court in The Hague.

 Tom has a thriving and varied civil practice.

 He regularly acts in claims involving contractual and property disputes, trusts and professional negligence.

 Tom also acts for public bodies in claims involving allegations of assault, misfeasance, unlawful detention, malicious prosecution, data protection and breach of human rights.